nilium/dagr/README.md

 Naturally, you may want to alert off of such errors, because a hole in the space time continuum is known to create bunny people and generally leads to all sorts of chaos.
-Point is, these are two different use-cases Dagr was built to accomodate, and there are likely more it could handle.
+Point is, these are two different use-cases Dagr was built to accommodate, and there are likely more it could handle.

 ## Contributing